chhuang-one/sqxclib/doc/SqPairs.md

 erase() removes elements from array with calling the destroy function.
 steal() removes elements from array without calling the destroy function.
+They will return true if the key was found and removed from array.

 use C language